 We have different kinds of bomber jackets.
 The introduction of the original b3 bomber jacket in the world is a bit ahead yet.
-This could be understood by taking a brief look at the types of flight jackets.
-After the first flight jacket introduction, some other jacket designs were also introduced as per the requirements.
-These designs were made by different organizations and got various titles.
+You can understood it by taking a brief look at the types of flight jackets.
+After the first flight jacket introduction, the world also introduced some other jacket designs as per the requirements.
+Different organizations made these designs and gave them various titles.

 A-1 Flight Bomber Jacket

 Time passed and a new bomber jacket was presented by the US military in 1927.
 They called it a “type A-1 bomber jacket”.
-The fighter cockpits also got modified and became slim in shape with help of technology.
+They also modified the fighter cockpits and turns it slim in shape with help of technology.
 Now there was little space for the heavy coat or jacket.
-So that’s the way a new jacket design was presented.
+So that’s the way they presented a new jacket design.
 This outfit got a much more elegant shape as compared to the previous jacket.
 It had a knit collar, cuffs, waistband, and button-up closure.
-Moreover, it was also manufactured with sheepskin and goat skin along with horse hide.
+Moreover, they also manufactured these outfits with sheepskin and goat skin along with horse hide.

 A-2 Flight bomber jacket

 A new variant of the bomber jacket came on the market in the early 1930s.
 This bomber wear is quite similar to the older bomber outfit A-1.
-The thing that makes it distinguished from the A-1 jacket is it had zips closer with a wind flap.
+The thing that makes it distinguished from the A-1 jacket.
+It had zips closer with a wind flap.
 It also included a high collar.
-However, at that time closed fighter planes were introduced.
+However, at that time the world introduced closed fighter planes.
 But the firms were still modifying the jackets to enhance their productivity.
 The A-2 design similar had elasticized cuffs and a waist-band just like the A-1 jacket.

 B3 Bomber jacket

 Things got changed and a very warm and durable jacket model was introduced for the military aircraft bombers.
-This an also a reason that these are known as “bomber jackets”.
-It was presented In the mid of the 1930s.
+This an also a reason that the world known these outfits as “bomber jackets”.
+The US presented it In the mid of the 1930s.

-It was specially designed for those pilots who had to go at high altitudes and fight for their nation in frizzing winds.
-It was manufactured with a combination of sheepskin and original sheep fur.
+The US clothing board specially designed this outfit for those pilots who had to go at high altitudes and fight for their nation in frizzing winds.
+They manufactured it with a combination of sheepskin and original sheep fur.
 The main goal of this jacket was to keep the pilots warm above 25000 feet.
-So, that way it was created to provide massive warmth.
+So, that way the US aviation board created this to provide massive warmth.
 Unlike the A-1 and A-2, this design had a heavy fur collar and two leather straps to close the collar.
-It is considered the warmest and most popular jacket, even in the present time too.
+It is the warmest and most popular jacket, even in the present time too.

 D-1 Bomber Jacket

-This design was specially crafted for those employees who work on the ground even in snowy weather.
+The US specially crafted this design for those employees who work on the ground even in snowy weather.
 It was very simple in design and provide massive protection against bad weather.
-It was widely used by the employees and later on, the pilots started wearing it.
+Many employees widely used it the and later on, the pilots started wearing it.